-Spined Loach (Cobitis taenia) Fish Species Profile
+Spined Loach (Cobitis taenia) Species Profile & Care Guide

 The Spined Loach is a peaceful, mostly solitary and nocturnal species.
 Throughout the day, they like to bury themselves in the substrate with just the head and tail visible.
 At night the fish will sift through the substrate using their mouth and gills foraging for food.